Office of Clinical Practice

 Be professional in behavior, demeanor, and appearance: Your appearance and behavior should set you apart from the K-12 students and give a professional impression to the faculty, parents, and students.
 Follow professional behavior and dress standards (business casual unless school-specific events).

-If you are offered a job to become a teacher of record in your own classroom at any point before or during your clinical practice course, you MUST notify the Office of Clinical Practice and your program coordinator immediately.
+If you are offered a job to become a teacher of record in your own classroom at any point before or during your clinical practice course, you MUST contact your program coordinator before signing a contract so you can be sure that your program completion will not be affected.
+Once a contract is signed, inform the Office of Clinical Practice.

 Substitute Teaching Policy